-The government target is to increase the share of power generated by CHP plants from the current 16 percent to 25 percent by 2020.
-In addition to micro CHP units with Stirling engines, this puts fuel cell boilers at the forefront of decentralised power generation.
+The government target is to increase the share of power generated by CHP plants from the current 16 per cent to 25 per cent by 2020.
+Fuel cell boilers and micro CHP units with Stirling engines are at the forefront of decentralised power generation solutions.

-Generating electricity also generates heat, which in central power stations is lost as waste heat.
-CHP plants using this waste heat for DHW and central heating lets them attain a level of overall efficiency which is twice as high as that of the separate generation of power and heat.
+The process of generating electricity also produces heat.
+In central power stations, this is lost as waste heat.
+In contrast, CHP plants use this waste heat for hot water and central heating, enabling them to attain a level of overall efficiency which is twice as high as that of the separate generation of power and heat.

-As well as being exceptionally efficient, our CHP units use proven technology that ensure maximum reliability, a long service life and user safety.
+As well as being exceptionally efficient, our CHP units use proven technology that ensures maximum reliability, a long service life and user safety.

-In addition, our CHP units are also designed with smart homes in mind and come ready for convenient operation by tablet or smartphone, giving you total control from wherever you happen to be.
+In addition, our CHP energy units are designed with smart homes in mind and come ready for convenient operation by tablet or smartphone, giving you total control from wherever you happen to be.

 For industrial applications, we also offer a range of powerful and flexible commercial wood burning systems that are suitable for power generation in biomass CHP units.

 Our Vitovalor fuel cell heating appliances are heat led and power-optimised.
 The integrated energy manager is adaptive and responds to your individual requirements.

 This means that it only starts the natural gas/hydrogen driven heating appliance when it is worthwhile - when sufficiently long run-times are expected and therefore corresponding power generation and on-site utilisation.